 Making safety a priority can easily be overlooked in the day-to-day complexities of preparing and operating a Little League season, which is why it is so important to create a detailed A Safety Awareness Plan (ASAP).

-“There is no shortcut to making your league safe,” said Dan Kirby, Little League Vice President of Risk Management .
+“There is no shortcut to making your league safe,” said Brent Stahlnecker, Little League Senior Director of Risk Management .
 “Accidents happen, and that’s why ASAP was created.
 We encourage each and every local league to participate in ASAP because most accidents can be prevented.”

-Since the ASAP program was developed 30 years ago, it has expanded to manage 15 standard requirements, that include surveying the condition of the playing facility, expectations for hosting tournament games and providing information on each local league’s players, coaches and managers among several other points.
+Since the ASAP program was developed more than 30 years ago, it has expanded to manage several standard requirements, that include surveying the condition of the playing facility, expectations for hosting tournament games and providing information on each local league’s players, coaches and managers among several other points.
 Tracking your league’s safety plan can be done online through the Little League Data Center.

 Leagues have a variety of incentives to participate in the program.
 It’s important to always remember that doing what’s best for the league and your community begins with playing it safe.